amangill-data/amangill-data/README.md

-# 👋 Hi, I'm Aman Gill
+# 👋 Greetings, I am Aman Gill

 Welcome to my GitHub!
-I’m a Graduate student pursuing a Master’s in Data Analytics with a concentration in AIML.
+I’m a Graduate student pursuing a Master’s in Data Analytics with a concentration in AI/ML.
 My aim is to showcase my hands on experience in deep learning, data modeling, and analytical storytelling through Python, SQL, and data visualization tools.

 ---